 Hay spears (also known as bale spikes) are an efficient and cost effective way to haul hay.
 In the farm and ranch setting a bale spike is an effective way to move bales.
-Take a look at the top 11 bale spike FAQs we receive about our hydraulic bale spear mover the PIERCE bale spikes.
+Take a look at the top 11 bale spike questions we receive about our hydraulic bale spear mover the PIERCE bale spikes.

 Q. What is the weight limit of Pierce bale spikes?
 A. PIERCE bale spikes have a lifting capacity of 2,500 lbs.
 NOTE: Picking up bales wider than the rear opening of your truck bed may result in truck damage.

 Before installing the bolt in spike remove your tailgate.
 The crossmember must be bolted to the bed between 33″ – 56″ from the rear of the bed.
 Use half inch grade eight bolts to secure the spike to the bed and top frame flange.
 Slide the provided rectangular tubing through the crossmember collars until the angle iron rests against the rear of the bed.
 Tighten the bolts to complete the installation.

 With proper maintenance, a 20 year life could be expected.
 We routinely service PIERCE bale spikes manufactured in the early 90’s.

 Q. How long is the spike’s lift cycle?

-The pump comes installed on the driver’s side of the bale spike.
-We include a pump cover for added protection.
+The pump comes installed on the driver’s side of the bale spike, included, as well, is a pump cover for added protection.

 We recommend either Dexron or type F automatic transmission fluid.
 A lightweight hydraulic fluid also works.
 We do not recommend using universal tractor fluid in winter weather.

 The pump requires various activities to keep your pump running smoothly.
 To read more about maintaining your bale spike check out our article “Bale Spike Maintenance Checklist.”

-In freezing weather, moisture can block the intake screen inside the pump tank.
-Clean the pump’s filters and change the fluid to eliminate crystallization.
+In freezing weather, moisture can block the intake screen inside the pump tank, to avoid this clean the pump’s filters and change the fluid to eliminate crystallization.

 Our shop is located in Henrietta, Texas where we assemble, weld and service our bale spikes.